 We can sum up the advantages of tooth implants as follows:

-- Permanent, long-lasting solution to tooth loss
+- A permanent, long-lasting solution to tooth loss

 - Stable and durable